 - You attempted to optimize for an event that falls outside of your primary eight

-- You tried to set up a conversions The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve. and have not yet configured your eight events
+- You tried to set up a A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
+Examples of conversions include purchases, leads, content views, add to cart, and registrations.
+More The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More and have not yet configured your eight events

 If none of this makes sense, keep reading.
 Let’s talk about the 8-event limit and what it is, how to configure your events, and some outstanding questions.